MicrosoftDocs/fabric-docs/docs/onelake/how-to-create-onelake-sas.md

 OneLake SAS are created very similarly to [Azure Storage user-delegated SAS](/rest/api/storageservices/create-user-delegation-sas), deliberately inheriting the same format and parameters for maximum compatibility with tools and applications used to working over Azure Storage.

+[!INCLUDE feature-preview-note]

 ## Assign permissions

 Requesting a user delegation key is a tenant-level operation in Fabric.
 To request a user deleagtion key, the user or security principle requesting the user delegation key must have at least read permissions in one workspace in the Fabric tenant.
-Remember that the requesting user's identity is used to authenticate the SAS, meaning that user must permission to the data they wish to grant the SAS access to.
+The requesting user's identity is used to authenticate the SAS, which means that the user must have permission to the data they grant the SAS access to.

 ## Acquire an OAuth 2.0 token

 To get the user delegation key, first request an OAuth 2.0 token from Microsoft Entra iD.
 Provide the token with the Bearer scheme to authorize the call to the *Get User Delegation Key* operation.
-For more information about requesting an OAuth token from Microsoft Entra ID, see [Authentication flows and application scenarios](entra/identity-platform/authentication-flows-app-scenarios).
+For more information about requesting an OAuth token from Microsoft Entra ID, see [Authentication flows and application scenarios](/entra/identity-platform/authentication-flows-app-scenarios).

 ## Request the user delegation key

-Calling the *Get User Delegation Key* operation returns the key as a set of avlues that are used as parameters on the user delegation SAS token.
-These parameters are described in the [Get User Delegation Key](rest/api/storageservices/get-user-delegation-key) reference and in the next section.'
+Calling the *Get User Delegation Key* operation returns the key as a set of values that are used as parameters on the user delegation SAS token.
+These parameters are described in the [Get User Delegation Key](/rest/api/storageservices/get-user-delegation-key) reference and in the next section.'

 When a client requests a user delegation key using an OAuth 2.0 token, OneLake returns a user delegation key on behalf of the client.
 Any SAS created with this user delegation key are granted at most the permissions granted to the client, scoped down to the permissions explicitly granted in the SAS.